germe-deb/aleta-mirror/README.md

 * The scripts in this project are licensed under the GPLv3 or later license
 * The images in this project are licensed under the CC-BY-SA-4.0 license
+* The gitignore is licensed under the Unlicense license

 the licenses are in the LICENSES folder.